mercadopago/devsite-docs/guides/resources/changelog/current-year.en.md

 > CHANGELOG
 >
-> Use the customizable attribute display_timezone to make our users' reconciliation experience easier
+> Set the time zone of your reports
 >
 > NEWS: FEATURE
 >